elibroftw/modern-desktop-app-template/README.md

 # Modern Desktop App Template

-Boilerplate for a modern desktop application.
+Tauri and ReactJS boilerplate for a modern desktop application.
 Not a project nor a substitute tutorial for my video tutorials.
 I didn't use yew (wasm) since its component libraries are not to the calibre of existing ReactJS component libraries.

 ## Instructions